See our new section on Air Toxics and Health.

-Air Pollution can harm lung development in children, can help cause early childhood asthma, and can produce a range of respiratory symptoms in children and adults.
+Learn about Air Toxics and Health in our new Air Pollution can harm lung development in children, can help cause early childhood asthma, and can produce a range of respiratory symptoms in children and adults.
 Higher air pollution levels have also been associated with a higher incidence of heart problems, including heart attacks, and toxic air pollutants can cause non-cancer health effects, and can increase the risk of developing cancer.
 People with asthma or other lung and heart conditions are most vulnerable to the effects of air pollution; children are especially vulnerable, since their lungs are still growing and developing, and they spend more time outdoors, and breathe faster than adults.
 Older adults, and adults who work or exercise outdoors for extended periods of time are also vulnerable.

 On this page: